drBenway/pixi-vn-wiki/start/labels.md

 #### Jump to a label

-To jump to a label you must use the `GameStepManager.jumpLabel` function and pass the label.
+To jump to a label you must use the `narration.jumpLabel` function and pass the label.
 This function have 2 parameters:

 * `label`: the label that will be called
 * `props`: the properties that will be passed to the label, if you not want to pass any parameter you can pass an empty object `{}`.